OutofAi/tiny-cuda-nn-wheels/README.md

 Support my channel:  <a href="https://www.buymeacoffee.com/outofai" target="_blank" ><img src="https://img.shields.io/badge/-buy_me_a%C2%A0coffee-red?logo=buy-me-a-coffee" align="center" alt="Buy Me A Coffee"></a>

-This repository facilitates the creation of Python wheel files (.whl) from the [tiny-cuda-nn project](https://github.com/NVlabs/tiny-cuda-nn) to streamline the installation process on Google Colab.
-This is to circumvent the 20 minutes build requirement for tiny-cuda-nn on Google colab when done from the source to reduce it to few seconds!
+This repository facilitates the creation of Python wheel files (.whl) from the [tiny-cuda-nn project](https://github.com/NVlabs/tiny-cuda-nn) to streamline the installation process on Google Colab and Kaggle.
+This is to circumvent the 20 minutes build requirement for tiny-cuda-nn on Google colab and Kaggle, when done from the source, to reduce it to few seconds!

 _(All relevant credits and licenses are attributed to Nvidia.
 The materials and software licenses from the original tiny-cuda-nn repository are not included in this repository.
 Please refer to the original project for licensing details.)_